OpenIndiana/oi-docs/docs/handbook/getting-started.md

 ### Resetting the root password

-The root password is immediately expired after installation and you will need to choose a new one.
+The root password is immediately expired after installation and you will be required to select a new password.

 Use the following steps to change the root password:

-* open a Terminal
+* Open a Terminal
-* execute `su -` and give the password you chose for your account at installation time
+* Execute `su -` and provide the password you chose for your account at installation time
-* you will be informed that root's password has expired and prompted to change it
+* You will be informed that root's password has expired and prompted to change it
-* once changed you can exit the su session
+* Once changed you can exit the su session
 * You should be able to login/authenticate as root now.

-Resetting the root password does not allow root to login via ssh.

 ## Troubleshooting installations